dani-santos-code/hangman/README.md

 - Created 2 main endpoints in a way that the word is never exposed to the frontend

-- Added a middleware to validate the wordId input coming from the FE
+- Added a middleware to validate the "wordId" input coming from the FE

 - Added a favicon to the page